zblenlighten/power/Computer science.md

     - 4xx (Client error): The request contains bad syntax or cannot be fulfilled
       - 400 - Bad request
       - 401 - Unauthorized
-      - 402 - Payment Required
+      - 402 - Payment required
       - 404 - Not found
     - 5xx (Server error): The server failed to fulfill an apparently valid request
       - 500 - Internal server error